-So, ready the recipes and make sure to write down all the ingredients needed.
-You can definitely start shopping now for the frozen and pantry items and go for some last minute shopping of fresh items a day before Thanksgiving Day.
+So, search out those recipes and make sure to write down all the ingredients needed.
+You can definitely start shopping now for the frozen and pantry items and go for some last minute shopping of fresh items the day before Thanksgiving Day.

 - Hot Spiced Mulled Wine

 - Cocktails (some of our fall favorite cocktails: Sparkling Apple Pie on the Rocks, Apple Cider Mimosas, Manzarita, Margarita, Moscow Mule, Bourbon and Spiced Pear Cocktail)

 - Mocktails (some of our favorites: Mulled cranberry apple cider, Asian Pear Sparkler, Rosemary Citrus Spritzer)

 And to those who want to skip the cooking and the mess, here are some great Thanksgiving to go options.

 If you’d like to skip cooking in the kitchen this Thanksgiving, we have a whole bunch of great carry-out options for your family’s Thanksgiving Dinner.

 We are here to help you try some of the delicious Thanksgiving classics that Plano area restaurants and caterers have to offer.

 Your Family Gathering can come in many forms!

 By the time you buy a turkey or a ham, plan to buy the ingredients and cook all the sides and make the desserts… wow!
 Ordering it for pickup is looking better and better.